ESG standards: how to set the right criteria for your company

 To ensure the successful implementation of ESG criteria, it is necessary to integrate such criteria into the overall business strategy.

-This means incorporating ESG considerations into the decision-making processes, performance evaluations, and budget allocations.
+This means incorporating ESG considerations into the decision-making processes, performance evaluations, and supply chain management

-This holistic approach can demonstrate the company’s commitment to sustainability and help it stay accountable to its goals.
+This holistic approach can demonstrate the company’s commitment to sustainability and help it stay accountable to its goals while managing its compliance requirements and evaluating its supply chain sustainability performance.

 Monitor and Report Progress